cse-sim/cse/doc/src/records/rsys.md

 **rsFanTy=*choice***

-Specifies fan (blower) position relative to cooling coil.
+Specifies fan (blower) position relative to primary heating or cooling source (i.e. heat exchanger or heat pump coil for heating and AC coil for cooling).
+The blower position determines where fan heat is added to the RSYS air stream and thus influences the coil entering air temperature.

 <%= member_table(
   units: "",